godunko/adawebpack/README.md

 # AdaWebPack
 Ada WASM Runtime and Bindings for Web API

+## How to install

+Prebuild package is available for Fedora Linux, see https://bintray.com/reznikmm/matreshka/adawebpack/ It includes GNAT-LLVM compiler for WebAssembly target, GNAT Run Time Library and AdaWebPack bindings for Web API.

 ## How to build

 Setup GNAT Community 2019 for ARM to default location.